rust-unofficial/patterns/anti_patterns/borrow_clone.md

 - the developer is still new to ownership
 - the code doesn't have great speed or memory constraints (like hackathon projects or prototypes)
-- satisfying the borrow checker is really complicated and you prefer to optimize readability over performance
+- satisfying the borrow checker is really complicated, and you prefer to optimize readability over performance

 If an unnecessary clone is suspected, The [Rust Book's chapter on Ownership](https://doc.rust-lang.org/book/ownership.html)